rillyaa/E-Parking-Website/README.md

 **3. Configure the environment file**
   - Rename the `.env.example` file to `.env`
-  - Ensure the variables in the `.env` file are configured correctly, such as database information (user, password, database name, host, port, and API url)
+  - Ensure the variables in the `.env` file are configured correctly, such as user, password, database name, host, port, and API url

 **4. Create the database**
   - Open phpMyAdmin or other MySQL client